 The Living Landscape Approach

-As every landscape we work on is a work in progress, our approach is one we’ve nurtured over many years and streamline on a consistent basis.
+Our work is a 'work in progress' and our approach is one we’ve nurtured over many years.

-Our approach integrates the building blocks of Theory U and the 4 Returns.
-Theory U was developed by the Presencing Institute at the Massachusetts Institute of Technology (MIT) and the 4 Returns framework by Commonland.
+It combines 'bottom-based' processes (i.e. on the landscape) and 'top-guided' (i.e. research, policy and global context) processes to facilitate shared learning and collective action.
+This approach integrates the building blocks of Theory U (developed by the Presencing Institute at the Massachusetts Institute of Technology (MIT)) and the 4 Returns framework by Commonland.

-Each Living Lander engages in one or more of the following actions on the landscape:
+Each individual at Living Lands engages in one or more of the following actions on the landscape: